Skip navigation

 Thanks to Northumbria’s excellent professional links, you will have the opportunity to apply for a placement in the public or private sector, in the UK or abroad.
 Previous students from across the department have been on placement with blue-chip companies such as Hewlett Packard and GlaxoSmithKline and at CERN in Geneva.

-Information Technology & Systems is ranked 5th in the UK by the Complete University Guide for 2025.
+Information Technology & Systems is ranked 5th in the UK by the Complete University Guide 2026.

 Ready to Join Us?

-Join us at one of our next Open Days to find out more about our Computer & Information Sciences courses.
+Join us at one of our next Open Days to find out more about our Computer & Information Science courses.
+Book your place now.

-Study Computer & Information Sciences in the heart of Newcastle.
+Study Computer & Information Science in the heart of Newcastle.
 Sign up for updates.

 Our Department